sridevirella/crowdcomputing-masters-main-project/README.md

     - Clone both repositories (/module3-workers/MqttClient/, (/module3-workers/cc_desktop_client/) into your local machine.

-+ **Run: **
++ **Run:**

-    - For the mobile client, import the project into android studio IDE and select ‘app’ from the run/debug configurations drop-down menu in the toolbar.
+    - For the mobile client, import the project into android studio IDE and select `app` from the run/debug configurations drop-down menu in the toolbar.
 Enable developer options in your android mobile device and connect it to your computer.
 In the toolbar, select your connected mobile device to run the app from the target device drop-down menu.
 Alternatively, you can run the application on the emulator as well.
     - Import the project into an IDE (IntelliJ, Eclipse).
 To run the JavaFx application for the first time from the IDE follow the following steps:
     Go to Gradle -> cc_desktop_client -> Tasks -> application -> run.
 -------------------------------------------------------------------------------------------------------------------------

  **MQTT Broker:** Download and install Mosquitto broker on your machine from https://mosquitto.org/download/
 -------------------------------------------------------------------------------------------------------------------------

-**Steps to run complete system** (For running each component, you can refer to the “Run” section under each component)
+**Steps to run complete system** (For running each component, you can refer to the `Run` section under each component)

-* Open a terminal and start the Mosquitto broker using the command “net start mosquitto”.
+* Open a terminal and start the Mosquitto broker using the command `net start mosquitto`.

-* Open a new terminal and start all the microservices instances of the middleware broker using command “./mvnw spring-boot: run”.
+* Open a new terminal and start all the microservices instances of the middleware broker using command `./mvnw spring-boot: run`.

-* Now, go to your browser and type the Eureka server URL “localhost:8761”, you should be able to see all four running microservices instances in eureka server page.
+* Now, go to your browser and type the Eureka server URL `localhost:8761`, you should be able to see all four running microservices instances in eureka server page.

-* To start the dashboard app, open one terminal for each React and nodeJS application then run the command “npm start” for both.
+* To start the dashboard app, open one terminal for each React and nodeJS application then run the command `npm start` for both.

-* To open the dashboard, go to your browser and type the URL “localhost:3000”, you should be able to see the login page of the dashboard.
+* To open the dashboard, go to your browser and type the URL `localhost:3000`, you should be able to see the login page of the dashboard.

-* Install and run the Android or the desktop application on your device as mentioned under the workers component (see the “run” section).
+* Install and run the Android or the desktop application on your device as mentioned under the workers component (see the `run` section).
 -------------------------------------------------------------------------------------------------------------------------

 **To initiate a task:**